QodotPlugin/qodotplugin.github.io/docs/entities/scripting-entities.md

 parent: Entities
 ---

-# Writing Code for Entities
+# Scripting Entities

 This guide covers how to add functionality to your entities in GDScript for Godot 3.X.

-Read [Entities](https://qodotplugin.github.io/docs/entities.html) to learn about creating entities, and updating FGD and CFG files to include new entity definitions.

 1. TOC
 {:toc}

+# Prerequisites

+You should know how to create entity definitions.
+Read [Creating Entities](https://qodotplugin.github.io/docs/creating-entities.html) for more information.

-## Syntax Disclaimer
+# Syntax Disclaimer

 This guide currently only covers Godot 3.X GDScript syntax.
 In the future Godot 4.X GDScript syntax will be available.
 [You can contribute your own translations of these examples on GitHub](https://github.com/QodotPlugin/qodotplugin.github.io/issues/new).

-## Adding a script to an entity
+# Adding a script to an entity

-Double click an entity definition in the FileSystem, and look for Script Class in the Inspector.
+To add a script to an entity, double click your entity definition in the FileSystem to open it in the Inspector.

-Click on new script and pick a language.
+Go to the Script Class property.
+You can either click on New Script and pick a language, or drag a script file (.gd, .cs, .gdnative) to the resource slot.

+New script saves a script subresource to your entity definition.

-## Minimum code
+## Point classes

-Here is the required code for a user script extending a point or brush class:
+Here is the required code for a user script extending a default point class:

 ```
 extends Spatial